Useful Information For Your Puppy

 I HIGHLY recommend this article for hip development in puppies!
 The key point is to keep puppies lean.
 Overweight puppies have a much higher chance of developing hip dysplasia.
 This information is essential to new owners:

-Please do not spay/neuter your German Shepherd before the age of 1 year old, as this can cause long term negative effects on your dog's joints.
+Please do not spay/neuter your German Shepherd before the age of 1 year old (my preference is to wait until the dog is at least 2 years old), as this can cause long term negative effects on your dog's joints.
 A great article about this can be found here: